Translating Classical Buddhism to Modern English

 1. The Aggregates

-2. It was then that a certain monk went to the Buddha, [bowed his head at the Buddha’s feet, and withdrew to stand to one side.
-He said, “It’d be excellent, Bhagavān, if you would briefly explain the teaching for me now.
-After hearing the teaching, I’ll go alone to a quiet place and cultivate it earnestly.
-After cultivating it earnestly, I’ll again contemplate: ‘Because a good man leaves home, shaves his hair, puts on the Dharma robes, becomes faithful, goes homeless, and leaves home to train on the path of the ultimate and unsurpassed religious life, he realizes in the present: ‘My births have been ended, the religious practice has been established, and the task has been accomplished.
-I myself know that I won’t be subject to a later existence.’”]
-[2]
+爾時,有異比丘來詣佛所⋯所問如上⋯ 2.
+It was then that a certain monk came to the Buddha.
+[He bowed his head at the Buddha’s feet, and withdrew to stand to one side.
+He then said, “It’d be good, Bhagavān, if you would briefly explain the Dharma for me now.
+After hearing the Dharma, I’ll go alone to a quiet place and cultivate it earnestly.
+After cultivating it earnestly, I’ll again contemplate: ‘A good son leaves home, cuts off his hair and beard, puts on the Dharma robes, believes at home in being homeless, and leaves home to train on the path.
+That’s the way he reaches the ultimate and unsurpassed religious life.
+He’ll realize in the present life: “My births have been ended, the religious life has been established, and the task has been accomplished.
+I myself know that I won’t be subject to a later existence.”’”]2

-[The monk said to the Buddha, “So it is, Bhagavān.”]
+[The monk said to the Buddha, “Yes, Bhagavān.”]

-4. [The Buddha told the monk, “Listen closely!
-Listen closely, and consider it well, for I will explain this for you.
-Monk,] when someone follows the tendencies and follows death, then they increase in number.
-When someone doesn’t follow the tendencies and doesn’t follow death, then they don’t increase in number.”
+差別者:「隨使使隨使死者,則增諸數。 若不隨使使不隨使死者,則不增諸數。」 4.
+[The Buddha told the monk, “Listen closely!
+Listen closely, and consider it well.
+I will explain this for you.
+Monk,] if something brings about the tendencies and brings about death, then it increases in number.
+Monk, if it doesn’t bring about the tendencies or bring about death, then it doesn’t increase in number.”

 [The monk said to the Buddha, “I’ve understood, Bhagavān!
 I’ve understood, Sugata!”]

-5. The Buddha told the monk, “How do you understand in detail the meaning of my brief explanation of the teaching?”
+佛告比丘: 「汝云何於我略説法中。廣解其義?」 5.
+The Buddha asked the monk, “How do you understand the meaning of my brief explanation of the Dharma in full?”

-6. That monk then said to the Buddha, “Bhagavān, suppose form follows the tendencies and follows death.
-When it follows the tendencies and follows death, it increases in number.
-Thus, suppose feeling … conception … volition … consciousness follows the tendencies and follows death.
-When it follows the tendencies and follows death, it increases in number.
+時,彼比丘白佛言: 「世尊,若色隨使使,隨使死。 隨使使隨使死者,則増諸數。 如是,受⋯想⋯行⋯識隨使使,隨使死。 隨使使隨使死者,則増諸數。 6.
+That monk then said to the Buddha, “Bhagavān, suppose form brings about the tendencies and brings about death.
+Something that brings about the tendencies and brings about death increases in number.
+Thus, suppose feeling … conception … volition … awareness brings about the tendencies and brings about death.
+Something that brings about the tendencies and brings about death increases in number.

-8. [The Buddha told the monk, “Good, good!
-That’s a detailed understanding of the meaning of my brief explanation.
+如是⋯乃至⋯ 8.
+[The Buddha told the monk, “Good!
+It’s good, monk, that you understand the meaning of my brief explanation of the Dharma in full.
 Why is that?
-When form follows the tendencies and follows death, it increases in number.
-Thus, when feeling … conception … volition … consciousness follows the tendencies and follows death, it increases in number.]
+Suppose form brings about the tendencies and brings about death.
+Something that brings about the tendencies and brings about death increases in number.
+Thus, suppose feeling … conception … volition … awareness brings about the tendencies and brings about death.
+Something that brings about the tendencies and brings about death increases in number.]

-9. [“When form doesn’t follow the tendencies and doesn’t follow death, it doesn’t increase in number.
-Thus, when feeling … conception … volition … consciousness doesn’t follow the tendencies and doesn’t follow death, it doesn’t increase in number.”]
+9. [“Suppose form doesn’t bring about the tendencies and doesn’t bring about death.
+Something that doesn’t bring about the tendencies or bring about death doesn’t increase in number.
+Thus, suppose feeling … conception … volition … awareness doesn’t bring about the tendencies and doesn’t bring about death.
+Something that doesn’t bring about the tendencies or bring about death doesn’t increase in number.”]

 10. [When that monk heard what the Buddha taught, he felt great joy.
 He bowed to the Buddha and withdrew.
-He stayed alone in a quiet place, diligently trained, and lived earnestly.
-After diligently training and living earnestly, he contemplated this: “Because a good man leaves home, shaves his hair, puts on the Dharma robes, becomes faithful, goes homeless, and leaves home … ‘I myself know that I won’t be subject to a later existence.’”]
+He went alone to a quiet place where he diligently trained and lived earnestly.
+After diligently training and living earnestly, he thought, “A good son leaves home, cuts off his hair and beard, puts on the Dharma robes, believes at home in being homeless, and leaves home … up to … ‘I myself know that I won’t be subject to a later existence.’”]

-11. [When that monk] became an arhat, his mind was liberated.
+⋯得阿羅漢,心得解脱。 11.
+[That monk then] became an arhat, and his mind was liberated.

 Notes

-2. Large parts of this sūtra that were identical to SĀ 1.21 are omitted in the Chinese.
+2. A large portion of this sūtra was omitted as identical to SĀ 1.21.
 The passages in brackets have been reconstituted following the Chinese translator’s abbreviation notes. [back]

 Translator: Charles Patton